ComposableFi/composable/docs/onboarding/basics/1-consensus-and-blockchain.md

 - DPoS is a consensus protocol, but not necessarily better, just different tradeoffs again.
 - We need to be extra vigilant with DPoS to guarantee censorship resistance.
-- Less decentralized networks can still.
+- Less decentralized networks can still be censorship resistant, as long as new validators can freely join if old ones are taken down.

 ## Further reading